manishktomar/jenkins-ansible-docker-pipeline/README.md

 - **Maven** : Maven should be installed and accessible from Jenkins **[Installation](https://github.com/manishktomar/bash-scripts)**
 - **Docker**: Docker should be installed and accessible from Jenkins **[Installation](https://github.com/manishktomar/bash-scripts)**
 - **Ansible**: Ansible should be installed and accessible from Jenkins **[Installation](https://github.com/manishktomar/bash-scripts)**
--

 ### Jenkins Plugin Installation and Setup
 - **Credentials**: Credentials for GitHub and Dockerhub should be configured in Jenkins.

-## Ansible Playbook to create image and container
+## Ansible Playbook to create Docker Image and container to push on Docker Hub.
 **Step 1** Create Username and password for Ansible
 ```
 useradd ansadmin